-The literature support that the combined use of ultrasonography and hysteroscopy, with eye directed biopsy, is the most appropriate diagnostic strategy for not infradiagnosticating endometrial pathology such as cancer [27].
+The literature supports that the combined use of ultrasonography and hysteroscopy, with eye directed biopsy, is the most appropriate diagnostic strategy for not infradiagnosticating endometrial pathology such as cancer [27].
 The importance of hysteroscopy is also shown in the present study, in which 92.3% of the cases of endometrial cancer were suspected by hysteroscopy and confirmed with eye-directed biopsy on histologic examination.
-On two occasions, the neoplasm was not suspected and the hysteroscopist reported endometrial polyps.
-These two patients had presented a post-menopausal bleeding and had undergone an ultrasound to study if there was endometrial pathology, which also suspected benign pathology.
+On two occasions, the neoplasm was not suspected, neither by the hysteroscopy nor the ultrasound study which suspected endometrial polyps.
+It must be highlighted that the anatomopathological study showed focus of endometrioid carcinoma in the polyp, and in these cases, have a suspect that can be more complicated for the specialist.